Changing Disk Identifiers in the fstab File to UUID

 Procedure

-- Take CentOS 7.0 as an example.
 Run blkid to obtain the UUIDs of all partitions.
-Modify the /etc/fstab file and use the partition UUIDs to configure automatic partition mounting.
+Modify the /etc/fstab file and use the UUIDs of the partitions to configure automatic partition mounting.

-- Log in to the ECS as user root.
+- Log in to an ECS as user root.

-- Run the following command to query all types of mounted file systems and device UUIDs:
+- List all types of mounted file systems and their device UUIDs.

 cat /etc/fstab